Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento is 6-4 against the spread and 4-6 overall in its last 10 contests.
+- Sacramento has a 5-5 record against the spread while going 3-7 overall over its past 10 games.

-- In their past 10 contests, the Kings have hit the over four times.
+- Four of the Kings' past 10 contests have hit the over.

 - When it scores more than 117.1 points, Sacramento is 34-15 against the spread and 40-9 overall.